 Budget: An operating budget is adopted and maintained by the governing board for the School pursuant to the requirements of Florida Statutes.
-The budget is adopted using the same basis of accounting that is used in the preparation of the basic financial statements, except for the reporting of a 5% administration fee retained by the School Board.
+The budget is adopted using the same basis of accounting that is used in the preparation of the basic financial statements.